pmean/build-website/text/17/precursors-to-data-science.md

 <!---More--->

+Horton NJ
+- Baumer BS
-Horton NJ, Baumer BS, Wickham H. Teaching precursors to data science in introductory and second courses in statistics.
+- Wickham H. Teaching precursors to data science in introductory and second courses in statistics.
 Available at
 <https://arxiv.org/abs/1401.3269>.